tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

-- It MUST include the "encrypted_server_name" extension in EncryptedExtensions message with the "response_type" field set to "esni_retry_requested" and the "retry_keys" field set to one or more ESNIConfig structures with up-to-date keys.
-Servers MAY supply multiple ESNIConfig values of different versions.
-This allows a server to support multiple versions at once.
+- It MUST include the "encrypted_server_name" extension in EncryptedExtensions message with the "response_type" field set to "esni_retry_requested" and the "retry_configs" field set to an up-to-date ESNIConfigs structure.

 - The server MUST ignore all PSK identities in the ClientHello which correspond to ESNI PSKs.
 ESNI PSKs offered by the client are associated with the ESNI